 - Foster dogs are not 'perfect' they need care, patience, and affection, many require socialisation and some basic training

-- Watching them come out of their shells is one of the best parts of fostering
+- Watching them come out of their shell is one of the best parts of fostering

-- Foster dogs must be kept on a lead at all times, until they have bonded and you are familiar with their personalities and social skills
+- Foster dogs must be kept on a lead at all times

 - Foster dogs must always wear their Stokenchurch Dog Rescue identity tags